aiwaiwa/playground/README.md

         * If missing, will default to `100` (opaque).
         * `t100` - transparency changer - same as alpha changer, simply works the opposite way (`a0` equals `t100`).

-* **Normal** zone follows the same rule as for Diffuse Texture (except the `/` suffix portion and special `BAKED_` values).
+* **Normal** zone follows the same rule as for Diffuse Texture with the following exceptions:
-  * Empty value will be treated as a command to **remove normal texture**.
+  * Empty value will be treated as a command to **remove normal texture**, as if setting to None in the Editor.
-  * The absense of a named texture among the content and Texture HUD slots currently means skip changing it.
+  * The `BAKED_` values are not treated as special, and not get translated into their corresponding UUIDs.
+  * Optional suffix that starts with the last singular `/` is **ignored and considered part of the name**.
-* **Specular** zone follows the same rule as for Diffuse Texture (except special `BAKED_` values as well as `/` suffix hints, which are different).
+* **Specular** zone follows the same rule as for Diffuse Texture with the following exceptions:
-  * Empty value will be treated as a command to **remove specular texture**.
+  * Empty value will be treated as a command to **remove specular texture**, as if setting to None in the Editor.
-  * The absense of a named texture among the content and Texture HUD slots currently means skip changing it.
+  * The `BAKED_` values are not treated as special, and not get translated into their corresponding UUIDs.
   * Optional suffix starts with the last singular `/`, followed by a list of hints.
 If any of them don't follow the rules, the `/` suffix falls back to be part of the texture name.
 Spaces are not required, but can be added for clarity.
 Example: `/g100 e5 c255,255,255`.
 Hints described:
     * **Glossiness**
       * `g255` - glossiness changer (value should be within 0..255 range).